asmyshlyaev177/checker-completed-tasks-action/README.md

 # Task Completed Checker Action
 A GitHub action that checks if all tasks are completed in the pull requests.

+## This fork is works, but work in progress.

 ## :arrow_forward: Usage

 ### Create a workflow